nginx-clojure/nginx-clojure.github.io/More.md

 #### Don't Enable Tomcat Compression

-By default compression is off , do not turn it on.
+By default compression is off, do not turn it on.

 ```xml
 <Connector port="8080" protocol="HTTP/1.1" compression="off"